• Skip to primary navigation

 Sumac and Rosemary Crusted Lamb – That’s What’s for Dinner!

 After lunch, I decided to do some grocery shopping as there were so many things I would like to try.
 Walking around the bazaar, I saw a great looking chunk of lamb shoulder roast and decided to change my Midwest Easter dinner plans for a Middle Eastern dinner instead.
-I immediately thought up a menu for the meal and came up with the following menu.
-I was excited and couldn’t wait to get home to cook dinner.
+I immediately thought up a plan for the meal and came up with the following menu.
+I was excited and couldn’t wait to get home to fix dinner.

 1. Sumac and Rosemary Crusted Lamb